No longer a nice-to-have – EdTech is now essential for skills development

 Responding to these trends through the development of training programs and facilities in each country, many of which face fiscal constraints, will be an uphill battle.
 For instance, under current institution-based learning models, an additional 1.5 million teachers per year are needed to meet the world’s education needs.
 While this applies more broadly than TVET, it illustrates a significant challenge faced by developing countries.

 EdTech is at the intersection of these trends and can bolster the TVET sector.
 Our report argues that TVET systems need to leverage the reach and personalization of learning that technology can offer.
-Coursera are taking the most in-demand courses offered by top universities and Big Tech partners and making them available to a global audience.
-From a very small startup when IFC invested, Coursera now offers job-ready skills and learning opportunities to almost 100 million learners worldwide, with over half in emerging markets., while also improving content relevance and quality by using artificial intelligence (AI) and data analytics to customize the learning experience.
-For example, digital platforms like
+Compared to traditional in-person approaches to TVET, EdTech-based solutions can extend access to skills by overcoming proximity and capacity constraints of physical classrooms , while also improving content relevance and quality by using artificial intelligence (AI) and data analytics to customize the learning experience.
+For example, digital platforms like Coursera are taking the most in-demand courses offered by top universities and Big Tech partners and making them available to a global audience.
+From a very small startup when IFC invested, Coursera now offers job-ready skills and learning opportunities to almost 100 million learners worldwide, with over half in emerging markets.

 With 65 percent of today’s children expected to work in jobs that do not yet exist, education and training systems need to do more to keep pace with technological change and provide access to lifelong learning pathways.
 The findings of this report demonstrate how integration of EdTech models in existing TVET systems can help address the skills gaps in emerging markets.
 For example, Korea’s Smart Training Education Platform (STEP) has created an online marketplace for accessing e-learning content and providing support for training institutions to incorporate e-learning into their programs.

+To truly unleash EdTech’s potential in improving TVET systems, companies and policymakers need to work together.
 The private sector and government have a common goal to pursue EdTech solutions that can prepare people for the jobs of the future.
 For the private sector, developing or adapting solutions to meet the needs of underserved populations can support the scale-up of their business models; for government, EdTech solutions can offer a cost-effective way to provide wider and more flexible access to skills acquisition for their workforce.
+With the impetus provided by the COVID-19 pandemic, EdTech is no longer a nice-to-have feature; it is now an essential component of a well-developed national TVET system.